Every AI Calorie Tracking App Ranked: 2026 Edition

 Second, dish recognition is strong.
 Identification accuracy on common dishes was 84% in our testing — close to PlateLens’s 87%, but with more polished post-recognition UX.

 Third, active development.
-Cal AI ships new AI features at a faster cadence than competitors.
-For users who want to ride the front of the AI tracking wave, Cal AI is the most committed product.
+Cal AI ships new AI features at a faster cadence than most competitors.
+For users who want to ride the front of the AI tracking wave on the UX side, Cal AI is the most committed product in that direction.

 Why AI Accuracy Varies This Much